sHedC/python-masterthermconnect/README.md

 ## Abount
 This module provides the connection and conversion tools to the API for the MasterTherm Heatpump Products.
+The project was mainly built for a Plugin to Home Assistant

 ## Installation
+python -m pip install masterthermconnect

+## Usage
+To be Completed